BenSheridanEdwards/Makers_Portfolio/README.md

 #### Project Details:
 - [[Thermostat (GitHub Respository)](https://github.com/BenSheridanEdwards/Makers_Thermostat_JS)
-- Technologies Used: JavaScript, jQuery, Jasmine
+- Technologies Used: *JavaScript, jQuery, Jasmine*
 - Skills Learnt:
-  * How to build a single page JavaScript application from scratch
+  * How to build a front-end JavaScript application
+  * How to follow an effective process for learning a new language
-  * How to use web APIs to display temperatures from around the globe.
+  * How to use web APIs to display temperatures from around the globe

 ### Weekend Project - Bowling